Who owns detroit lions?

 The Detroit Lions, one of the most storied franchises in the NFL, have fans scattered all over the world.
 Knowing where and how to watch their games is crucial for avid supporters.
 Several factors influence the broadcasting of Lions' games, ranging from local networks to national broadcasts and even streaming options.
 Below, we delve into the various channels and platforms where you can catch the Detroit Lions in action.

-Ask Hotbot: What channel is the detroit lions game on?
+Ask HotBot: What channel is the detroit lions game on?

-What is detroit style pizza?
+What is detroit known for?

-Ask Hotbot: What is detroit style pizza?
+Ask HotBot: What is detroit known for?